netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ### Key Implications

 QUIC-MP relies on the 4-tuple changes to trigger path validation.
-However, with SCION, the 4-tuple does not uniquely identify en andpoint.
+However, with SCION, the 4-tuple does not uniquely identify an endpoint.
 Two endpoints with identical IP/port could be in different ASes.
-This can be used to reroute traffic to a different machine without triggering path validation, see {{attack-path-injection}} and
+An attacker could use endpoints with identical 4-tuple to reroute traffic to a different machine without triggering path validation, see
-{{token}}.
+{{attack-path-injection}} and {{token}}.

 ### Recommendations